Ankle Surgery

 Foot Ankle Surgery

-About Minimal Incision/Percutaneous Foot/Ankle Surgery
+About Minimal Incision/Percutaneous Ankle Surgery

-At Hand & Ortho, we specialize in advanced, minimally invasive techniques to treat foot and ankle conditions.
+At Hand & Ortho, we specialize in advanced, minimally invasive techniques to treat ankle conditions.
 One of the most effective methods we offer is minimal incision/percutaneous surgery.
-This procedure uses small incisions and specialized instruments to treat a variety of foot and ankle issues with less trauma to the surrounding tissues.
+This procedure uses small incisions and specialized instruments to treat a variety of ankle issues with less trauma to the surrounding tissues.
 With minimal incision surgery, patients experience less pain, a quicker recovery, and reduced scarring compared to traditional open surgery.

 What to Expect During the Procedure